axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.conf.5.md

 log { source(s_localhost); destination(d_tcp); };
 ```

-The {{% param "product.ose" %}} application has a number of global options governing DNS usage, the timestamp format used, and other general points.
+The {{% param "product.abbrev" %}} application has a number of global options governing DNS usage, the timestamp format used, and other general points.
 Each option may have parameters, similarly to driver specifications.
-To set global options add an option statement to the {{% param "product.ose" %}} configuration file using the following syntax:
+To set global options add an option statement to the {{% param "product.abbrev" %}} configuration file using the following syntax:

 ```shell
 options { option1(params); option2(params); ... };